 Hello, my name is Veronica Yeung and I am a lawyer with the Feldstein Family Law Group.
 Today I’m going to discuss the role of the Office of the Children’s Lawyer in your family law matter.

-The Office of the Children’s Lawyer is a law office within the Ministry of the Attorney General that delivers programs in the administration of justice on behalf of children under the age of 18 with respect to their personal and property rights.
-Lawyers within the office represent children in various areas of law including child custody and access disputes, child protection proceedings, estate matters and civil litigation.
-Clinical investigators prepare reports for the court in custody/access proceedings and may assist lawyers who are representing children in such matters.
+The Office of the Children’s Lawyer, also known as the “OCL”, is a law office within the Ministry of the Attorney General.
+The OCL provides free legal assistance in certain circumstances and delivers programs in the administration of justice on behalf of children under the age of 18 with respect to their personal and property rights.

 The OCL has two types of professionals who administer its services: